solaranamnesis/edward-king/remarks-concerning-stones/full-text-english.md

 Here I intended to have concluded all my observations.
 But a recent publication, which I knew not of, when these sheets were written, obliges me to add a few more pages.

-In a very singular tract, published in 1794, at Riga, by Dr. _Chladni_, concerning the supposed origin of the mass of iron found by Dr. Pallas in Siberia; which the Tartars still affirm to be _an holy thing_, and, _to have fallen from heaven_; and concerning what have been supposed, by him, to be similar phænomena; some circumstances are also mentioned, which it would be an unjust omission not to take notice of shortly, on the present occasion.
+In a very singular tract, published in 1794, at Riga, by Dr. _Chladni_, concerning the supposed origin of the mass of iron found by Dr. Pallas in Siberia; which the Tartars still affirm to be _an holy thing_, and, _to have fallen from heaven_; and concerning what have been supposed, by him, to be similar phenomena; some circumstances are also mentioned, which it would be an unjust omission not to take notice of shortly, on the present occasion.

-With the author's hypothesis I do not presume to interfere; but surely his facts, which he affirms it support of his ideas, deserve much attention; and ought to be inserted, before I conclude these observations: and the rather, as they were adduced to maintain conclusions very different from these now offered to the consideration of the curious.
+With the author's hypothesis I do not presume to interfere; but surely his facts, which he affirms its support of his ideas, deserve much attention; and ought to be inserted, before I conclude these observations: and the rather, as they were adduced to maintain conclusions very different from these now offered to the consideration of the curious.

-On the 21st of May, 1676, fire ball was seen to come from Dalmatia,* proceeding over the Adriatic sea; it passed obliquely over Italy; where an hissing noise was heard; it burst SSW from Leghorn, with a terrible report; _and the pieces are said to bave fallen into the sea_, with the same sort of noise, as when red hot iron is quenched or extinguished in water.
-Its height was computed to be not less than thirty-eight Italian miles; and it is said to have moved with immense velotity.
+On the 21st of May, 1676, fire ball was seen to come from Dalmatia,* proceeding over the Adriatic sea; it passed obliquely over Italy; where an hissing noise was heard; it burst SSW from Leghorn, with a terrible report; _and the pieces are said to have fallen into the sea_, with the same sort of noise, as when red hot iron is quenched or extinguished in water.
+Its height was computed to be not less than thirty-eight Italian miles; and it is said to have moved with immense velocity.
 Its form was oblong, at least as the luminous appearance seemed in its passage.

 *) An account of this stone is given by Dr. Halley in the Philosophical Trans.
 No. 341.
 And also there is an account of it by Montenari.